isomerpages/mas-moneysense/_investments/What You Need To Know To Take Care Of Your Investment Portfolio.md

 at the economic outlook, the Purchasing Managers’ Index&nbsp;or PMI which gauges manufacturing activity, and the Consumer Price Index or CPI, which measures inflation, are commonly used.</p>
-<p>&nbsp;At the industry level, analysts tend to look at averages to form
+<p>At the industry level, analysts tend to look at averages to form the basis
-the basis of comparison.
+of comparison.
 For example, if the average industry level borrowing as a proportion of total assets is 40% and a company that is being studied from that industry has a figure of 50%, then that company does not compare well.
 It might therefore be a good idea to find out reasons for the difference.</p>
 <p>Indicators can give investors a useful&nbsp;gauge of how the economy or
-stock market is doing and how this might impact your investments, though much depends on your personal circumstances, including your investment goals, risk appetite, and investment horizon.
+stock market is doing and how this might impact your investments, though much depends on your personal circumstances, including your investment goals, risk appetite and investment horizon.
 For example, a retired couple living on a combination of annuity payouts and long-term government bond interest income might realistically look for different things than a stock market trader who rides the waves of the business cycles.</p>